 James Graham Head of Live Entertainment Programming at the Scottish Event Campus said:

-Staged by Qdos Entertainment, the world’s biggest pantomime producer and the team behind every Armadillo pantomime to date, Aladdin opens at the SEC on Saturday 12 December for a strictly limited three week run.
+Staged by Qdos Entertainment, the world’s biggest pantomime producer and the team behind every Armadillo pantomime to date, Aladdin will play for a strictly limited three-week run.
 Audiences should point their magic carpets towards the side of the Clyde and disembark for a high-flying family pantomime that will make everyone’s wishes come true.

 Book now to secure the best seats, or you’ll miss out on all the hilarity, music and special effects!